MartinQM/MartinQM/_posts/2021-10-05-TremblantHike.md

 banner: /assets/images/posts/tremblantBanner-min.JPG
 ---

-We started to plan for some short trips with my girlfriend while finishing up my degree.
-We don't want to travel too far away because of the pandemic.

-So one of these short trips is to Mont Tremblant.
-More specifically, a Hiking trip.
+As my degree was nearing completion, my girlfriend and I began planning a series of short trips.
+Given the ongoing pandemic, we decided to stay relatively close to home.

-I visited Mont Tremblant during winter for skiing.
-But this is the first time I visit the mountain in non-winter-time.
-It is quite different, and beautiful.
-It is October and the autumn colour has started to emerge.
+One such excursion led us to Mont Tremblant, where we embarked on a hiking adventure.
+I had previously visited Mont Tremblant for a winter skiing trip, but this was my first experience of the mountain during the warmer months.
+The difference was striking and the beauty, undeniable.
+It was October, and the vibrant hues of autumn were just beginning to show.

 <img src="/assets/images/posts/TremblantHikingPart.png" alt="trailmap" width="400" height="400" >

-The trail we pick is the Grand Brule (red trail).
-It is a relatively long trail, with lots of ups and downs.
-We took about 3 hours walking on this trail.
+We chose to tackle the Grand Brule, a red trail known for its length and challenging terrain.
+It took us about three hours to traverse the trail’s numerous ascents and descents.

-The most impressive experience that we had is an off-trail part near reaching the top of the mountain.
-We took a straight hike up on some rocky terrain, and the view is magnificent.
+The highlight of our journey was an off-trail section near the mountain’s peak.
+We hiked straight up a rocky terrain, rewarded with a breathtaking view from the ridgeline.
 It is a ridgeline feel but the path is wide and safe.
 I believe this is the area you would pass by in the winter when taking the Le Soleil chair lift.

 <img src="/assets/images/posts/IMG_2662-min.JPG" alt="ridgeline" >

 <img src="/assets/images/posts/IMG_2671-min.JPG" alt="ridgeline2" >

-We choose the shortest path going down the mountain, not the easiest path (green and blue trail).
-This Grand Prix des Couleurs travels between ski slope and chair lift (TGV) poles.
-It is very steep that sometimes you have to move in Z lines.
-And the knees definitely feel the pain of it.
+For our descent, we opted for the shortest path down the mountain, the Grand Prix des Couleurs, rather than the easiest (the green and blue trails).
+This path, which winds between ski slopes and TGV chair lift poles, is quite steep.
+At times, we had to zigzag our way down, which put a strain on our knees.

-But we saw the most beautiful scenery along the descent.
-It is almost sunset, and the whole mountain is like in a wonderful, nature filter.
+However, the descent offered the most stunning views.
+As the sun began to set, the entire mountain seemed to be bathed in a beautiful, natural filter.
+It was a sight to behold.

 <img src="/assets/images/posts/IMG_2710-min.JPG" alt="autumn" >